Your business doesn’t operate in a vacuum.

 Backlinks play a huge role in website traffic and search engine optimization.
-That’s why in the past, I’ve given you tips for consistently building backlinks on a weekly basis.
+That’s why in the past, We’ve given you tips for consistently building backlinks on a weekly basis.

 If your competitors are smart, they will be trying to build as many backlinks as possible too.
 That’s why the Monitor Backlinks tool is crucial to your competitive analysis initiative.

 This tool can help you figure out which competitor domains have the highest and lowest rankings.

 It’s great information to help you learn which pages on their sites are getting the most traffic.
 You can also compare their results directly to your own website.

 Here’s another reason why the Monitor Backlinks tool is something you need to take advantage of.
 It can help you build relationships with other websites.

 Sometimes, backlinks happen by accident.
 A website or blogger may need to find an example or use online research to help add credibility to an article.
 So they search the web and find your competition.

 Other times, your competitors may have relationships with certain websites.
 There could be some sort of arrangement that gives sites an incentive for linking one of your competitor’s pages.